-- 1. To support operating units in their efforts to appraise the risks to which they are exposed. - 2.
+- 1. To support directorates in their efforts to appraise the risks to which they are exposed. - 2.
 To provide advice through networks of specialists. - 3.
 To provide guidance on best practice in loss control. - 4.
 To motivate managers and others to manage risk effectively. - 5.
 To provide incentives in order to increase the level of risk management. - 6.
 To ensure that adequate risk financing is available.

-The Council's Strategic and Operational Risk Management Groups are fundamental to this process.
+The Council's Strategic Risk Management Group is fundamental to this process.
 Elected Members, the Chief Executive, Directors and staff of all directorates must be fully supportive of the initiative.